Week 10 - Output Devices¶

 After the hardware connection is completed, the ESP32-C3 development board successfully drives the OLED screen to operate.
 The screen displays the Device ID, real-time temperature, and humidity data in the format set by the program, with stable data refresh and no issues such as display garbled characters or refresh failures.

 During the debugging process, I also checked the serial port output logs through the MicroPython Development Environment.
-The DHT22 temperature and humidity sensor can stably read and output data; when blowing air at the sensor, the serial port data shows that the temperature and humidity values rise with environmental changes, indicating that both the sensor data collection and OLED display logic can function properly.
+The DHT22 temperature and humidity sensor can stably read and output data; when blowing air at the sensor, the serial port data shows that the temperature and humidity values increase with environmental changes, indicating that both the sensor data collection and OLED display logic are functioning properly.

 Finally completed the closed-loop verification from DHT22 input data to OLED output display.